sofiane-abou-abderrahim/react-redux-counter/README.md

 2. render conditionally the navigation in `Header.js`
 3. dispatch the login action when the `Login` button is clicked in `Auth.js`
 4. dispatch the logout action when the `Logout` button is clicked in `Header.js`

+## 13. Splitting Our Code

+1. add a new `counter.js` file in the `store` folder
+2. add a new `auth.js` file in the `store` folder
+3. in `store/index.js`, create a main store & merge all the slice reducers together